Zeljko Kalac: Milan

-With Perugia relegated again, Kalac joined A.C.
-Milan in the summer of 2005 on a free transfer.
+With Perugia relegated again, Kalac joined AC Milan in the summer of 2005 on a free transfer.
 It was not until February 2006 that he made his debut in a Milan shirt, when an ankle injury suffered by incumbent Dida forced a substitution in the first leg of the Champions League knockout stage against Bayern Munich.
-As a result, he played his first Serie A match since 2004, keeping clean sheets against Palermo and Empoli F.C.
-He also played in the Coppa Italia tournament until Milan were eliminated by underdog Palermo on a disappointing 3–1 aggregate.
+As a result, he played his first Serie A match since 2004, keeping clean sheets against Palermo and Empoli He also played in the Coppa Italia until Milan were eliminated by underdog Palermo on a disappointing 3–1 aggregate.

 On 21 November 2006, Kalac made his second UEFA Champions League appearance for Milan as he came off the bench in the final 15 minutes of the group match against AEK Athens.
 Dida tore knee ligaments and was predicted to be out for two to three months, which finally gave Kalac a chance to make more competitive appearances for Milan.
 Kalac's first full game in the 2006–07 season was on 25 November 2006 in Milan's 1–0 win over Messina in the Serie A.

 On 14 January 2007, Kalac suffered an injury against Reggina and was replaced by a recovering Dida for the following match against Lazio.
 These goalkeeper injury concerns prompted manager Carlo Ancelotti to sign Messina goalkeeper Marco Storari, who became the third goalkeeper in the Milan first team with veteran Valerio Fiori being the fourth.
-Storari replaced Dida and Kalac in Milan's Serie A matches against Livorno and A.C.
-Siena in mid-February, when both were out with injuries.
+Storari replaced Dida and Kalac in Milan's Serie A matches against Livorno and Siena in mid-February, when both were out with injuries.
 Despite this extra competition, Kalac recovered from injury in time to play for Milan in the first leg of the UEFA Champions League round of 16 against Celtic on 20 February.
-In the next Serie A match against Sampdoria five days later, Dida was nevertheless able to make his comeback after being out for nearly one month and subsequently remained in goal until suffering a shoulder injury in mid-April, which enabled Kalac to make further two Serie A appearances before Dida returned in goal for the first leg of the UEFA Champions League semifinals against Manchester United on 24 April.
-Kalac finished his second season at Milan having made 10 appearances in the Serie A and another 3 in the Champions League.
+In the next Serie A match against Sampdoria five days later, Dida was nevertheless able to make his comeback after being out for nearly one month and subsequently remained in goal until suffering a shoulder injury in mid-April, which enabled Kalac to make further two Serie A appearances before Dida returned in goal for the first leg of the UEFA Champions League semi-finals against Manchester United on 24 April.
+Kalac finished his second season at Milan having made 10 appearances in the Serie A and another three in the Champions League.